anahitasocial/anahita/README.md

 Write and quit the editor.
 Now you can setup an AWS Load Balancer to your installation and point it to for example https://api.YourDomain.io

+# Anahita Settings

+Now you need to make some configurations before you can use your Anahita for development or production server.
+To access the site settings:

+1. Login to your Anahita installation as a _Super Administrator_
+2. Click on your avatar on the top menubar
+3. Click on _Site Settings_.
+By default you will go to the _Site Settings_

+Here are the options on the Site Settings view:

+1. **About:** has basic information about your Anahita installation such as creators and software version.
+1. **Apps:** configure Anahita apps for the entire site.
+1. **Assignments:** configure which actors (People, Groups, etc.) can use what apps (Topics, Photos, etc.)
+1. **Plugins:** configure Anahita plugins for the entire site.

+## Notifications

+Anahita emails out a lot of email notifications.
+In order for the notifications to get sent out, you can setup a cron job on your server to the `yourdomain.com/components/com_notifications/process.php` file.
+Make sure to go to _Site Settings > Apps > Notifications_ and set **Use Cron** to _Yes_.

+There are many articles on the web to show you how to setup a cron job.
+Depending on your number of users and activity on your site, anywhere from 15 minute to 1 hour intervals will work.
+You will find the suitable interval after monitoring your Anahita installation for a while.

+## Installing Social Apps

+Now it is time to extend your Anahita installation with some apps and components.
+Anahita comes with a list of social apps which you can use as they are or use them as blueprints for developing your own custom apps.

+To get a list of available apps simply type the following command:

+`php anahita package:list`

+Now in order to install an app, for example the Photos app, type the following command:

+`php anahita package:install photos`

+You can even provide a list of apps and components in one line.
+For example to install the Groups, Topics, and Connect apps use the following command:

+`php anahita package:install groups topics connect`

+Go to _Site Settings > Assignments_ to define whether an app should optionally or always be available on actor profiles (people, groups, etc.).
+If an app is optionally available, then on each actor profile the app can be enabled under the _Edit Profile > Apps_.

+Congratulations!
+You have just installed some apps and extensions on your Anahita installation.

+## Amazon S3 Storage

+Nearly in all cases you wouldn't want to store the uploaded files on your own server.
+They add up very quickly and that makes it very difficult to maintain or migrate your Anahita installation.
+Anahita provides a plugin which allows all the uploaded files to be stored in the AWS or [Amazon S3](https://aws.amazon.com/s3/) cloud.

+Go to _Site Settings > Plugins_ and then from the _type_ list select _Storage_.
+Edit and disable the _Storage - Local_ plugin by clicking on it's name.
+Edit the _Amazon S3_ plugin using the following settings:

+1. **Enabled:** set to _yes_
+1. **The folder to store the data:** use _assets_ as the default setting
+1. **Bucket:** enter the name of your Amazon S3 bucket
+1. **Access Key:** enter your AWS access key
+1. **Secret Key:** enter your AWS secret key

+Now click _Update_ to store the settings.
+Try uploading your avatar in the front-end and see if it gets uploaded properly.
+Check the image src to make sure it is an AWS url.

 # Support
 Anahita has an active and thriving tribe of hackers, entrepreneurs, and hackerpreneurs.
 They are helpful and friendly.
 So [Join Us](https://www.Anahita.io/join)